 Bowhunting in August sometimes feels like doing time.
 Spending sixteen hours straight in the woods can be incredibly boring, hot, and seemingly futile.
-Because deer are most active in the morning and evening, a lot of hunters will come back to camp for lunch and a nap during the day and then return to the field in late afternoon.
-But hunters beware: your odds of bagging a big buck at midday might be bad, but your odds of bagging a buck at camp are zero.
+Because deer are most active in the morning and evening, most hunters return to camp for lunch and a nap during the day, and then head back to the field in the afternoon.
+But hunters beware: your odds of bagging a big buck at midday might be low, but your odds of bagging a buck at camp are zero.
 But if you learn a little bit about mule deer daytime habits, you can increase your odds of success.

 In low hunter pressure areas, bucks bed down for the day around 9:00 a.m.

 Between 11:00 a.m. – 1:00 p.m. deer get up for short time to stretch, grab a quick bite, and maybe change beds to avoid the sun.
 They unbed again between 3:00 p.m. – 4:00 p.m. to use the restroom and then bed down until evening.

 The reason we can count on these times is simple: Mule deer are browser-feeders and their digestive systems run like clockwork.
 Since a buck is most vulnerable when he rises from bed, we can watch for them to move during the slower midday hours.

 When the hunters roll into high-pressure areas–like most of Utah’s public lands–deer change their behavior quickly.
 The worst place I know of is Monte Cristo.
 I hunted this area for several years and never saw a big buck up and feeding during the day.
 Eating may be the primary drive for deer, but sheer survival is more important than eating.

 When their lives are on the line, deer will bed before daylight and remain bedded all day until the sun goes down.
 They simply adapt to a nocturnal lifestyle.
 When hunting nocturnal bucks, don’t get discouraged.
 They still exist somewhere; you just have to find them.